-Senior high school (lykeion) – three years
+Senior high school (lykeion) – ages 15 to 17

 Private schools in Greece

 Greece has one of the highest private school attendance figures in Europe, mostly due to the perception that the quality of private schools in Greece is superior to public education.
-As a result of the country’s economic problems, however, many parents have struggled to keep up with private tuition fees and have had to consider public schooling for their children.

 International schools in Greece